Why read: Looking for a meaningful Armenian girl name? Check out this long list of Armenian baby girl names and pick one!

 On one hand, Armenian names for girls show purity, peace, and modesty.

-On the other hand, there are names that present bravery, courage, war spirit.
-That’s because through centuries Armenian women fought in the war along with men.
+On the other hand, there are female Armenian names that present bravery, courage, war spirit.
+That’s because through centuries Armenian women fought against invaders side by side with men.

-Now, I have a list of the most popular Armenian baby girl names for you.
+Here is a list of the most popular Armenian baby girl names for the last decade.

 All of these names are widely spread in all parts of Armenia, as well as the Diaspora.